sarahGruber6/Undertale-in-C-on-MSPM0G3507/README.md

 # VCC    (pin 2)       to +3.3 V
 # GND    (pin 1)       to ground

-# hopefully this code helps some poor sod, as there are very few resources for this chip as of yet. if you have any questions or need help feel free to message me here or on Instagram @germanwaffles
+# if you have any questions or need help feel free to message me here or on Instagram @germanwaffles